MaterializeInc/materialize/doc/user/content/integrations/dbt.md

     **Note:** As an alternative, you can specify the `--store-failures` flag when running `dbt test`.

-1. Add tests to your models using the `tests` property in the model configuration `.yml` files:
+2. Add tests to your models using the `tests` property in the model configuration `.yml` files:

     ```yaml
     models:
-      - name: avg_bid
+      - name: materialized_view_a
-        description: 'Computes the average bid price'
+        description: 'materialized view a description'
         columns:
-          - name: symbol
+          - name: col_a
-            description: 'The stock ticker'
+            description: 'column a description'
             tests:
               - not_null
               - unique
     ```

     The type of test and the columns being tested are used as a base for naming the test materialized views.
-For example, the configuration above would create views named `not_null_avg_bid_symbol` and `unique_avg_bid_symbol`.
+For example, the configuration above would create views named `not_null_col_a` and `unique_col_a`.

-1. Run the tests:
+3. Run the tests:

     ```bash
     dbt test